apache/trafficcontrol/docs/source/api/consistenthash.rst

 ******************
 ``consistenthash``
 ******************
-Test pattern based consistent hashing for a Delivery Service using a regex and a request path
+Test Pattern-Based Consistent Hashing for a Delivery Service using a regular expression and a request path

 ``POST``
 ========